doug-martin/it/readme.md

   * -d, --directory : The root directory of your tests
   * -r, --reporter : The reporter to use when running the tests
+  * --cov-html : create coverage output in html, if an output path is included then the file will be written to that file otherwise it will defalt to `./coverage.html`
   * --reporters : Display a list of reporters that are available
   * -h, --help : Displays help.